Scaarus/nativedb/ped/SetPedDefensiveSphereAttachedToVehicle.md

 Attaches a defensive area SPHERE to a vehicle that the ped will stay inside.

-bApplyToSecondaryDefensiveArea makes this command be used with the secondaryfallback defensive area instead of the primary one
+bApplyToSecondaryDefensiveArea makes this command be used with the secondary/fallback defensive area instead of the primary one